Alexandros (band)

-On November 28, 2014, it was announced that the band would be signed to Universal Music Japan, starting from their single "Wataridori / Dracula la" (ワタリドリ, Dracula la) that was released in 2015.
-Subsequent album and singles since 2015 have been released by Universal Music Japan.

-In 2016, the band performed at the SXSW Music Festival as part of the Japan Nite showcase.
+In November 2014, it was announced that the band had signed a global partnership deal with Universal Music Group, beginning with their 2015 single "Wataridori" / "Dracula La" (ワタリドリ/Dracula La).
+Subsequent albums and singles have since been released by Universal Music Japan.
+They have performed internationally, including appearances at the SXSW Music Festival in 2014 and 2016.

-The Japanese version of The Legend of Tarzan uses their song "Nawe, Nawe" as its theme song.
-In 2018, their song "Mosquito Bite" was used as the theme for the live-action film adaptation of Bleach.
-That same year, the band also contributed the theme song ("Arpeggio") and ending theme ("Your Song") to the Sega video game Judgment.
+Their music has been featured in films, television dramas, anime and video games.
+"Nawe, Nawe" was used as the theme song for the Japanese version of The Legend of Tarzan, while "New Wall" was the theme for the 2018 mobile game Tales of The Rays.
+In 2018, "Mosquito Bite" was used as the theme for the film Bleach, and the band also contributed the theme song "Arpeggio" and ending theme "Your Song" to the Sega video game Judgment.
 A year later in 2019, their song "Pray" was used as the theme for the Japanese dub of the MonsterVerse film Godzilla: King of the Monsters.
-"Senkou" was used as the theme music for the 2021 film Mobile Suit Gundam: Hathaway's Flash, including promotional material and an animated music video released by the band.
-Alexandros songs were also the opening themes for the 2025 anime Sword of the Demon Hunter: Kijin Gentōshō ("Ash") and Umamusume: Cinderella Gray ("Koeru").
+"Senkou" was used as the theme song for the 2021 film Mobile Suit Gundam: Hathaway, including promotional material and an animated music video released by the band.
+[Alexandros] songs were also the opening themes for the 2025 anime Sword of the Demon Hunter: Kijin Gentōshō ("Ash") and Umamusume: Cinderella Gray ("Koeru"), and the 2026 anime Fist of the North Star: Hokuto no Ken ("Hallelujah").